trufflesuite/truffle/src/intro.md

   Skip ahead to read about [Interacting with your contracts](#user-content-what-s-new-in-truffle-v5-interacting-with-your-contracts) or about [`async` Migrations](#user-content-what-s-new-in-truffle-v5-truffle-migrate-async-migrations).

-- **"Bring your own compiler"**.
-An old name for a new feature that's been on the roadmap a long time, Truffle v5 offers unprecedented flexibility in its support for compiler integrations.
+- **"Bring your own compiler"** is an old name for a new feature that's been on the roadmap for long time.
+Truffle v5 offers unprecedented flexibility in its support for compiler integrations.
 Besides the **native `solc` support** that the name implies, this includes support for **`solc` in Docker**, **automatically downloading `solc`** to match a specified version, an